Guy Gerber

-Guy Avraham Gerber (born 1974 in Holon, near Tel Aviv) is an Israeli electronic DJ/producer and musician who works in the underground techno scene.
-His projects range from collaborating with hip hop figure Puff Daddy, to starting a left-field night at the Ibiza club, the Pacha.
+Guy Avraham Gerber is an electronic DJ/producer and musician who works in the underground techno scene.
+His projects range from collaborating with some international hip hop stars, to starting a left-field night at the Ibiza club, the Pacha.

 Background

-At the age of 15, Gerber was a member of the Israeli Under-16 national football team.
+Gerber was born in 1974.
 As he began fiddling with drum machines and synths, Gerber soon developed a passion for music and found himself drawn to English guitar acts like Joy Division and Irish guitar acts like My Bloody Valentine.
-Consequently, his harmonic, shoe-gaze inspired sound was a style that saw Gerber record for various European electronic labels, including ‘Stoppage Time’ for John Digweed’s Bedrock imprint.
+Consequently, his harmonic, shoe-gaze inspired sound was a style that saw Gerber record for various European electronic labels, including 'Stoppage Time' for John Digweed's Bedrock imprint.

 Career

-After contributing a track to the label's 'Cocoon Compilation F' album, Gerber's first full-length album ‘Late Bloomers’ was released on Sven Väth’s Cocoon Recordings imprint in June 2007 and featured two worldwide club hits in ‘Belly Dancing’ and ‘Sea Of Sand’ which he recorded with his Israeli production friend Shlomi Aber.
+After contributing a track to the label's 'Cocoon Compilation F' album, Gerber's first full-length album 'Late Bloomers' was released on Sven Väth's Cocoon Recordings imprint in June 2007 and featured two worldwide club hits in 'Belly Dancing' and 'Sea of Sand' which he recorded with his Israeli production friend Shlomi Aber.
 Following this album, Gerber released 'My Invisible Romance'.
 In addition to his productions, Gerber also found time to remix New Order and Dominik Eulberg as well as setting up his own label Supplement Facts.
 In 2012 and 2013, the artist delivered a Fabric album made up of entirely original new productions; then 'Who's Stalking Who' was an LP closer to an extended composition than anything else.
-More recently, Gerber has remixed worthy mentions such as ‘The L Word’ by Deniz Kurtel and ‘Hungry For The Power’ by Azari & III.
+More recently, Gerber has remixed worthy mentions such as 'The L Word' by Deniz Kurtel and 'Hungry for the Power' by Azari & III.

 As a performer, Gerber has been consistently rated one of the best acts in dance music, topping as a top 10 performer for the last three years on Resident Advisor.
 When DJing, he is noted for his extended sets such as a 12-hour performance at Burning Man in 2014.
 Gerber's 2013 Wisdom of the glove residency at Pacha caught the New York Times' attention.
 12 months later, he went ahead with a clandestine free Ibiza beach party he called, Rumors.
 On top of his performances, Gerber had helped curate and A&R many underground music talents.
 His label, Supplement Facts, hosted artists from Chaim, to dOP, Guti and Kate Simko.
 However, as it was reaching its apex, Gerber put this project on hold to launch a new imprint Rumors.
-The new project was launched with Gerber's collaboration with Dixon, "No Distance", as well as a crossover album with Puff Daddy, '11:11', which was one of 2014's most critically acclaimed LPs.
+The new project was launched with Gerber's collaboration with Dixon, "No Distance".